 The Ocean’s Conveyor Belt (Demonstrations scheduled at 11:15 a.m. and 12:15, 1:15 and 2:15 p.m.)

 Explore how and why water moves in the ocean and some of the interesting ways we study it!

 Sift for gems, minerals and other treasures.

 UF Department of Geological Sciences

-Learn about the UF Geology Department, how to become a geologist and why geoscience is an excellent career choice.
+Learn about the UF geological sciences department, how to become a geologist and why geoscience is an excellent career choice.